cjense77/data_wrangling/README.md

 Data Wrangling for Beginners
 ============================
 Welcome to my data wrangling repository.
 Currently, this repository contains work that I did in the Fall of 2017 for MATH 335: Data Wrangling and Visualization.
 These are some of my first attempts at data science.
 Therefore, you will notice that some projects are more polished than others.
-Here you will find links to the project themselves, as well as some thoughts on my experience creating them.
+Here you will find links to the projects themselves, as well as some thoughts on my experience creating them.

 ## The Projects

 <table>
   <tr>
-    <td><h3><a href="https://nbviewer.jupyter.org/github/cjense77/data_wrangling/blob/master/Wealth%20and%20Life%20Expectancy/cs02.ipynb">Wealth and Life Expectancy</a></h3></td>
+    <td><h3><a href="https://nbviewer.jupyter.org/github/cjense77/data_wrangling/blob/master/Wealth%20and%20Life%20Expectancy/cs02.ipynb?flush_cache=true">Wealth and Life Expectancy</a></h3></td>
-    <td><h3><a href="https://nbviewer.jupyter.org/github/cjense77/data_wrangling/blob/master/Reducing%20Gun%20Deaths/cs03.ipynb">Reducing Gun Deaths</a></h3></td>
+    <td><h3><a href="https://nbviewer.jupyter.org/github/cjense77/data_wrangling/blob/master/Reducing%20Gun%20Deaths/cs03.ipynb?flush_cache=true">Reducing Gun Deaths</a></h3></td>
-    <td><h3><a href="https://nbviewer.jupyter.org/github/cjense77/data_wrangling/blob/master/Average%20Human%20Height/cs04.ipynb">Average Human Height</a></h3></td>
+    <td><h3><a href="https://nbviewer.jupyter.org/github/cjense77/data_wrangling/blob/master/Average%20Human%20Height/cs04.ipynb?flush_cache=true">Average Human Height</a></h3></td>
   </tr>
   <tr>
     <td><img src="images/cs02.png" width="250px"></td>